 The duty day is generally from 0645 to 1700 hours CST; however, due to training requirements, the duty day may shift to start earlier and/or end later.
-You need to have eaten breakfast before reporting to the classroom (no DFAC runs authorized during scheduled lesson breaks).
+You need to have breakfast before reporting to the classroom (do not bring to-go trays into the Battle Room; no DFAC runs authorized during scheduled lesson breaks).
 You will participate in the Operational Environment (OE) brief or Center for Army Lessons Learned (CALL) discussion and recite the Creed of the Noncommissioned Officer and Army Song by 0700 hours CST.
 You must review the training schedule and follow guidance from student leadership.
 SGLs will notify students of sudden changes that cannot be feasibly communicated through student leadership.
 Student leadership will write the schedule for the next 24 hours on the student notification board by the southwest entrance (common rear door for students).